 All devices that use electricity contain electronic circuitry, including Breathalyzer devices.
 Electromagnetic interference (EMI) can emanate from any electronic device, which can interfere with the Breathalyzer’s results.
 The most common example of this issue is a microwave’s impact on pacemakers or other devices in your home.

-Police stations are tech heavy and use many instruments with substantial electronic circuity, i.e. dispatch radio transmitters, cellphones, walkie-talkies, and computers.
+Police stations are tech-heavy and use many instruments with substantial electronic circuity, i.e. dispatch radio transmitters, cellphones, walkie-talkies, and computers.
 Therefore, these devices can emit EMI that may impact the Breathalyzer’s results, which may be a defense to challenge the accuracy of your Breathalyzer test.
-Again, we advise you refuse a Breathalyzer test; however, if you take the state’s test, it may be the basis of a defense in your Oklahoma DUI.
+Again, we advise you to refuse a Breathalyzer test; however, if you take the state’s test, it may be the basis of a defense in your Oklahoma DUI.

 Should I Doubt the Breathalyzer Results in my DUI?

 As discussed above, Breathalyzer devices, such as the Intoxilizyer 8000 can provide inaccurate results, which cause DUI arrests that should not take place.
 Breathalyzer machines can have results that are inaccurate due to a number of factors.
-These are some of the most common issues with Breathalyzer devices; however, the most important take away should be to always question BAC results from a Breathalyzer test and work with an experienced Oklahoma City DUI defense attorney to build a strong defense against the Breathalyzer test results in your DUI case.
+These are some of the most common issues with Breathalyzer devices; however, the most important takeaway should be to always question BAC results from a Breathalyzer test and work with an experienced Oklahoma City DUI defense attorney to build a strong defense against the Breathalyzer test results in your DUI case.

 There are many defenses and procedural steps that may be taken in your Oklahoma DUI defense, including evidentiary hearings, suppression hearings, and expert witnesses to attack inaccurate Breathalyzer results.

-Your Fierce Advocates® at Cannon & Associates are well-versed in representing clients facing Oklahoma DUI charges and attacking inaccurate or questionable Breathlyzer results.
+Your Fierce Advocates® at Cannon & Associates are well-versed in representing clients facing Oklahoma DUI charges and attacking inaccurate or questionable Breathalyzer results.
 We understand the situation you or your loved one are facing, whether for your driver’s license revocation or your DUI defense in state court.
 We are familiar with the Intoxilyzer 8000’s weaknesses and will use these technicalities to your advantage to defend you in your DUI case.

 Free Resources from OKC DUI Lawyers and Your Fierce Advocates®: